andela-technology/qualified-docs/content/for-teams/reviewing/similarity.md

 - candidates using unauthorized help from a third party while taking a challenge
 - candidates "outsourcing" the assessment completely to a third party who impersonates them for the technical interview

-Stay vigilant for these scenarios.
-The strategies described in this article have varying degrees of effectiveness for each breach.
+Using the the strategies described in this article together can help eliminate concerns around cheating and plagiarism.